 Figure 4.
+Figure 3.
 Subsidy Decision Tree for Triggering Repricing

-^{} Application and implementation issues associated with this proposal as applied to renewable portfolio standards is a matter which should be the subject of further discussion in the stakeholder process.
+\ Application and implementation issues associated withof this proposal as applied to renewable portfolio standards is a matter which should be the subject of further discussion in the stakeholder processincludes the LDA ratio threshold provisions discussed below.